mrserver-org/apps/README.md

 3. No obsfucated code

 ## How to publish an app
-1. Open a GitHub Issue with the name of your app.
+1. Fork this repo
-2. Use the template "Publishing an app"
+2. Add your files and manifest
-3. Fill all the required things
+3. Open a pull request
 4. Wait for verification from our team :) (note: might take hours, days or even weeks)

 ## Metadata Format